Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - Application code

 **Explanation:**
-"Operating system" is incorrect; PaaS abstracts OS management.
+Operating system is incorrect; PaaS abstracts OS management.
-"Networking" is incorrect; PaaS handles networking setup internally.
+Networking is incorrect; PaaS handles networking setup internally.
-"Storage" is incorrect; PaaS handles persistent storage management.
+Storage is incorrect; PaaS handles persistent storage management.
-"Data" is correct.
+Data is correct.
 Users are responsible for their application data.
-"Application code" is correct.
+Application code is correct.
 Users develop and manage their application logic while the platform handles infrastructure and runtime.

 ---